Graduate Certificate and Diploma (GCert & GDip) in Theology, Ministry and Mission

 About the course

-The GCert and GDip in Theology, Ministry and Mission is a specially tailored programme of theological learning and research that allows lay and ordained ministers, as well as church members, to deepen their theological knowledge, engaging with daily life and ongoing experience of the Body of Christ.
+The GCert and GDip in Theology, Ministry and Mission are specially tailored programmes of theological learning and research that allows lay and ordained ministers, as well as church members, to deepen their theological knowledge, engaging with daily life and ongoing experience of the Body of Christ.

 Accredited and awarded by Durham University, these programmes includes offers opportunities to develop advanced skills as part of your continuing ministerial development.
 The degree can be taken part-time or full-time.
 Much of the teaching is delivered alongside candidates for church ministry, but the programme is suitable for all, irrespective of any ministerial involvement.